-Limon is right.
-Recent records show that fines against Oregon contractors without lead licenses top out at $1,000.
+Limon is right. that fines against Oregon contractors without lead licenses top out at $1,000.
 Licensed contractors found violating the lead rules received fines in the last two years as high as $9,000.

-Oregon Gov. Kate Brown has written back to the EPA promising action.
+Oregon Gov. Kate Brown promising action.
 State officials said the Oregon Health Authority and Construction Contractors Board are looking to adopt the federal rules and have already started meeting to make that happen.